-* required First Name *Last Name *Email *City Topic(s)Select OneCivil RightsCulture & ArtsEntertainment & MediaFamily HistoryIntegrationPoliticsRacism & DiscriminationSchool & EducationSlaverySportsWork & EconomicsAdd a video link (YouTube / Vimeo)PhotoEnter your story here (minimum 20 words; maximum 600 words) * I agree to the submission terms and conditionsRELEASE For good and valuable consideration, receipt and sufficiency of which is hereby acknowledged, You hereby grant to THIRTEEN Productions LLC ("THIRTEEN") the irrevocable right to incorporate your submission (the "Work"), in whole or in part, into The African Americans: Many Rivers to Cross including companion materials and ancillary platforms (collectively, the "Project").
+* required First Name *Last Name *Email * (will not be published)City Topic(s)Select OneCivil RightsCulture & ArtsEntertainment & MediaFamily HistoryIntegrationPoliticsRacism & DiscriminationSchool & EducationSlaverySportsWork & EconomicsShare your story by video (YouTube / Vimeo)PhotoEnter your story here (min 20 words; max 600 words) * I agree to the submission terms and conditionsRELEASE For good and valuable consideration, receipt and sufficiency of which is hereby acknowledged, You hereby grant to THIRTEEN Productions LLC ("THIRTEEN") the irrevocable right to incorporate your submission (the "Work"), in whole or in part, into The African Americans: Many Rivers to Cross including companion materials and ancillary platforms (collectively, the "Project").
 THIRTEEN may use and license others to use any version of the Project and excerpts and outtakes therefrom in all manner and media, now known or hereafter devised, worldwide without limitation as to time.
 The foregoing rights shall include the right to use the Work and details or excerpts therefrom for Project packaging and for outreach, Project and institutional promotion, and publicity purposes.
 You represent and warrant that you are 13 years of age or older and, if you are under the age of 18, you either are an emancipated minor, or have obtained the legal consent of your parent or legal guardian to enter into this Release and fulfill the obligations set forth herein, which forms a binding contract between you and THIRTEEN.
 You further represent that you possess or have obtained the rights in the Work necessary for the grant of this license to THIRTEEN.
 You agree to indemnify, defend and hold THIRTEEN, its licensees and assigns, and the Project underwriters harmless from and against any and all claims, damages, costs and expenses, including reasonable attorneys' fees and expenses, arising out of THIRTEEN's use of the Work in its broadcast, exhibition, distribution, exploitation, publication, promotion or other use of the Project as provided for in this Release and/or out of any breach or alleged breach of the foregoing warranty.
 Submit Steven MooreI grew up in N.Y.C. and my father was a photographer who shot a lot of civil rights marches and protests in the city, especially during the police brutality season during the 60’s.